-On this innovative degree you'll be taught by academic staff with a commitment to teaching and research and examine how conflicts can be resolved and prevented within the context of global politics and international security.
-In year one, you’ll be introduced to core concepts through the module Politics and Governance in the Contemporary World plus two further courses either from within the Department or from a wide range of courses offered by other Departments in the University.
+On this degree you'll be taught by academic staff from the department of Politics, Philosophy and Religion where you will examine how conflicts can be resolved and prevented within the context of global politics and international security.
+In year one, you’ll be introduced to core concepts through the module International Relations: Theory and Practice plus two further modules either from within the Department or in subjects that complement your studies.

 In your second and fourth years, you’ll examine peace and conflict resolution in detail.
 You can select from second year modules which include Peace Studies in Action; International Relations, Security and Sustainability and Politics of Development and Global Changes.

 You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
 This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

 Applying for a placement is a competitive process and our Placements Team will support you in finding and applying for a suitable placement.
 The preparatory modules you will complete in years one and two are designed to give you the best chance of success in both your placement applications and the placement itself.

 One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
 Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.

 The University will use all reasonable effort to support you to find a suitable placement for your studies.
 While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.